Cash Isa vs stock market Isa: which has returned the most?

-Saving money into a cash Isa over the last 18 years would have returned four times less than a stocks and shares Isa, according to research by Schroders.
+Saving money into a stocks and shares Isa over the last 19 years would have returned two-thirds more than a cash Isa, according to calculations by Schroders.

 What is an Isa?

 ‘Isa’ stands for Individual Savings Account.
-It is a tax-efficient account into which anyone over the age of 18 can save up to £20,000 a year and withdraw the proceeds, at any time, tax-free.
+It is a tax-efficient account, for instance it is sheltered from personal income tax and capital gains tax.
+Anyone over the age of 18 can save up to £20,000 a year into a stocks & shares Isa or from age 16 for a cash Isa and withdraw the proceeds, at any time, although fees and charges may apply.
+Tax rules for Isas may change in the future, and their tax advantages depend on an individual’s circumstances.

 A saver can choose to keep any savings in cash and in return receive interest payments, just like a bank account.
 Or they can invest their money into financial markets to try to get better returns.

-There are pros and cons to both.
-If you leave your money in cash then up to £85,000 is protected by the Financial Services Compensation Scheme (FSCS).
-Cash returns have historically been lower but they provide more assurance.
+There are pros and cons with each.
+If you leave your money in cash, the only risk is if the bank fails and even then, up to £85,000 is protected by the Financial Services Compensation Scheme (FSCS) for each bank where a saver has money, offering assurance.
+But cash returns have historically been lower.

-Investing your money into financial markets might offer the potential of higher returns but it also comes with the risk that you could lose all your money.
+Investing your money into financial markets might offer the potential of higher returns but it also comes with the risk that you could lose money.

 Money still pouring into cash Isas